marioalpizarv/portfolio/ReadMe.txt

 ========================================================================================================
 Short description:

+An all around data science project is exemplified in the Capstone Project.
+This served as the final project for the IBM Data Sciente Certificate, which includes data science applications of Python and SQL.
+Among these applications, the project includes important steps towards an all inclusive data science project such as: data science methodology, data analysis, machine learning applications, data visualization and presentation of results in a clear and visual manner.

 Neural Networks for classification are implemented with PyTorch and TensorFlow (Iris_NN_PyTorch, Iris_NN_TensorFlow).
 Each of these includes the outline of the input, output and hidden layers, specified activation functions for each layer, as well as accuracy and loss function evlauation, and a confusion